-One of the best ways to explore Germany, even more especially for either the first time traveler or an enthusiast with a specific interest, is to take one, or more, of the over 150 theme routes, which crisscross the country, each featuring a different aspect of its regions, history, and scenery.
+One of the best ways to explore Germany, even more especially for either the first time traveler or an enthusiast with a specific interest, is to take one, or more, of the "Tours of Discovery.
+The over 150 theme routes crisscrossing the country, each featuring a different aspect of the country's regions, history, and scenery.

 Always a scenic drive, routes range from those covering Germany's Mountains, Wine, Cuckoo Clocks, Industrial Heritage, which includes the golden age of steam, Cheese, Asparagus, Half Timbered "Fachwerk" Houses, Castles, and the gems of the German Renaissance, to a trail featuring 17th century Baroque monasteries, castles and other buildings, and the European Celtic Route with its 2,500 year old history of druids, princes and warriors.

 There is also one for Beer of course.

 All pass through ancient towns and past stunning scenery, with something for everyone and every interest.

 During the summer, regardless of the absence or otherwise of actual sun, on any one of these German theme routes you are sure to come across one of the thousands of summer festivals that begin to take place from the first sign of spring.

 Coming in all shapes and sizes they are as varied as the Mining and Rose Festival in Saxony-Anhalt, its evening concert surrounded with the scent of 8,300 different varieties of rose, to a jump back in time with the many medieval markets accompanied by court musicians, knights, jesters and blacksmiths.